Theta operators and a generic entailment for $GSp_4$: Extension to the flag Shimura variety

 \section{Extension to the flag Shimura variety}

 We extend $\Theta_{1,2,3,4}$ to maps on $\flag_{\overline{\F}_p}$, by studying their formal local expressions at non-ordinary points.
-We then prove some finer properties regarding divisibility by Hasse invariants, and we give alternative descriptions for $\pi_* \theta_{1,2,3}$ as maps on the Shimura variety.
-Before that we start with a careful study of $\theta_4$, which is simpler than the other $3$ since it is linear with respect to $\Shbar$.
+These local expressions will imply a divisibility criterion for $H_1$ and $\theta_1$, which in turn will allow us to study the theta cycle for $\theta_1$ which defines the operator in \Cref{geometric-construction-the-map} inducing the generic entailment.
+We also give alternative descriptions for $\pi_* \theta_{1,2,3}$ as maps on the Shimura variety.